wpwoodjr/Stereo-Image-Combiner/README.md

    - Scale (for preview only)
    - Gap between images
    - Gap color
-4. Click "Swap Images" to change their order if desired
+4. Click "Swap Images" to change their order, for instance to switch from cross-eyed viewing to parallel viewing of a stero image
 5. Click "Save Image" to download the combined image
 6. Use "Reset Images" to clear current images and start over with default settings